 As described by the applicant the intended service of the vessel SERENITY is:

-The complete application is available for review identified in the DOT docket as MARAD-2018-0138 at http://www.regulations.gov.
+The complete application is given in DOT docket MARAD-2017-0006 at http://www.regulations.gov.
 Interested parties may comment on the effect this action may have on U.S. vessel builders or businesses in the U.S. that use U.S.-flag vessels.
 If MARAD determines, in accordance with 46 U.S.C.
 12121 and MARAD's regulations at 46 CFR part 388, that the issuance of the waiver will have an unduly adverse effect on a U.S.-vessel builder or a business that uses U.S.-flag vessels in that business, a waiver will not be granted.
-Comments should refer to the vessel name, state the commenter's interest in the waiver application, and address the waiver criteria given in section 388.4 of MARAD's regulations at 46 CFR part 388.
+Comments should refer to the docket number of this notice and the vessel name in order for MARAD to properly consider the comments.
+Comments should also state the commenter's interest in the waiver application, and address the waiver Start Printed Page 6725criteria given in § 388.4 of MARAD's regulations at 46 CFR part 388.

 In accordance with 5 U.S.C.
-553(c), DOT solicits comments from the public to better inform its rulemaking process.
-DOT posts these comments, without edit, to www.regulations.gov, as described in the system of records notice, DOT/ALL-14 FDMS, accessible through www.dot.gov/privacy.
-To facilitate comment tracking and response, we encourage commenters to provide their name, or the name of their organization; however, submission of names is completely optional.
+553(c), DOT/MARAD solicits comments from the public to better inform its rulemaking process.
+DOT/MARAD posts these comments, without edit, to www.regulations.gov, as described in the system of records notice, DOT/ALL-14 FDMS, accessible through www.dot.gov/privacy.
+In order to facilitate comment tracking and response, we encourage commenters to provide their name, or the name of their organization; however, submission of names is completely optional.
 Whether or not commenters identify themselves, all timely comments will be fully considered.
 If you wish to provide comments containing proprietary or confidential information, please contact the agency for alternate submission instructions.

 End Supplemental Information